Kanishkamarne/E-commerce-sales-Analysis/README.md

 ### Data Sources

-Sales Data: The primary dataset used for this analysis is the "sales_data.csv" file, containing detail information about each sales made by the company.
+Sales Data: The primary dataset used for this analysis is the "Amazon Sales Dataset(raw data).xlsx" file, containing detail information about each sales made by the company.

 ### Tools

-- Excel - Data Cleaning
+- Excel - Data extraction
-- PowerBI - Data Analysis & Creating Reports
+- PowerBI - Data cleaning , Data Analysis & Creating Reports

 ### Data Cleaning/Preparation